forPaperOfCwj/SEGP/README.md

 Since the paper has not yet been accepted, the training part of the code for 'train_maxNensemble.py' has not been fully uploaded, and thus it cannot be trained.
 However, the relevant model files and test codes can run properly.
 We will upload all the complete codes related to 'train_maxNensemble.py' after the article is officially accepted.

 # Overview
-This repo contains the PyTorch implementation of SEGP, described in the paper SEGP.
+This repo contains the PyTorch implementation of SGGP, described in the paper SGGP.

 # Environment
 &bull; python >= 3.10.12<br>